Los Angeles Memorial Coliseum: Operation

-The Los Angeles Memorial Coliseum Commission, which consists of six voting members appointed by the three ownership interests and meets on a monthly basis, provides public oversight of the master lease agreement with USC.
-Under the lease, the University has year-round day-to-day management and operation responsibility for both the Coliseum and BMO Stadium properties.
-USC's Vice President of Auxiliary Services is also the Chief Operating Officer of the Los Angeles Memorial Coliseum, and Coliseum employees are employees of the university.
+The Los Angeles Memorial Coliseum Commission, which consists of six voting members appointed by the three ownership interests and meets on a quarterly basis, provides public oversight of the master lease agreement with USC.
+Under the lease, the university has year-round day-to-day management and operation responsibility for both the Coliseum and BMO Stadium properties.
+USC's Vice President of Auxiliary Services is the Chief Operating Officer of the Los Angeles Memorial Coliseum, and Coliseum employees are employees of the university.

-Until 2013, USC had a series of mostly one and two year agreements with the Coliseum Commission - which up to that time had been directly operating the stadium.
-Those agreements were limited to the University only renting the stadium for USC home football games.
+Until 2013, USC had a series of mostly one and two year agreements with the Coliseum Commission – which up to that time had been directly operating the stadium.
+Those agreements were limited to the university only renting the stadium for USC home football games.
 On July 29, 2013, after the previously governing Coliseum Commission failed to deliver promised renovations, the Coliseum Commission and USC implemented a significantly more extensive master lease agreement that transferred to USC the responsibility for the long-term management and operation of both the Coliseum and the adjacent BMO Stadium property and the capital renewal of the Coliseum.
-The 98-year agreement required the University to make approximately $100 million in initial physical repairs to the Coliseum.
+The 98-year agreement required the university to make approximately $100 million in initial physical repairs to the Coliseum.
 Additionally, it requires USC pay $1.3 million each year in rent to the State of California for the state-owned land the property occupies in Exposition Park; maintain the Coliseum's physical condition at the same standard used on the USC Campus; and assume all financial obligations for the operations and maintenance of the Coliseum and BMO Stadium Complex.

 USC

 The Coliseum is primarily the home of the USC Trojans football team.
 Most of USC's regular home games, especially the alternating games with rivals UCLA and Notre Dame, attract a capacity crowd.
 The current official capacity of the Coliseum is 77,500, with 42 suites, 1,100 club seats, 24 loge boxes, and a 500-person rooftop terrace.
 USC's women lacrosse and soccer teams use the Coliseum for selected games, usually involving major opponents and televised games.
 USC also rents the Coliseum to various events, including international soccer games, musical concerts and other large outdoor events.

 In May 2021, due to the previous year of local COVID-19 restrictions, USC held commencement ceremonies in the Coliseum for graduating students from the classes of 2020 and 2021.
-Ceremonies were held in the Coliseum twice a day for a week, with over 36,000 diplomas (including undergraduate and graduate degrees and certificates) were awarded.
+Ceremonies were held in the Coliseum twice a day for a week, with over 36,000 diplomas (including undergraduate and graduate degrees and certificates) awarded.
 It was the first time in 70 years that USC had held its commencement in the stadium.
+In September 2024 the university announced that its main commencement ceremony was regularly attracting more than 60,000 guests and had outgrown all venues on campus, and beginning with the May 2025 ceremony it would be moving to the Coliseum.